zacpalmer1/zacpalmer1/README.md

 Hello there!
-My name is Zac Palmer a Computer Science student at College of Charleston
+My name is Zac Palmer, I'm Computer Science student at College of Charleston.
+Here is a bit about me:
 - 📱 I’m currently working on developing Mobile Applications for Android
 - 💡 I'm currently learning Swift, Kotlin, Next.js, and TailwindCSS
 - 📫 Email: zactpalmer1@gmail.com